-The Automotive Service Technology curriculum leads to an Associate in Applied Science (A.A.S.) degree.
+The Automotive Technology program leads to an Associate in Applied Science (A.A.S.) degree.
 As the automotive industry has undergone a parts and service revolution, the increased complexity of the modern automobile has created a demand for highly skilled, technologically advanced automotive professionals.

-The Automotive Service Technology Option prepares students to work as mechanics, safety inspectors and shop supervisors.
+The Automotive Technology program prepares students to work as mechanics, safety inspectors and shop supervisors.
 The skills courses provide experience with the most modern diagnostic and repair equipment.
 The general education courses are transferable to some baccalaureate degree programs in engineering and vocational education.
 Graduates are also prepared to take the National Institute of Automotive Service Excellence Certification examinations.
 This program is certified by the National Automotive Technicians Education Foundation (NATEF).

-- · Apply a basic foundation in theory, maintenance, diagnosis and repair of automotive systems. - Integrate and analyze online service data, written repair material and technical service bulletins to repair and service a vehicle. - Demonstrate proficiency in the use of specialized automotive service tools, electronic diagnostic equipment and basic hand tools. - Demonstrate ethical behavior, professionalism and the ability to work as a team. - Obtain Pennsylvania state emissions and mechanical safety licenses. - Achieve ASE certifications in all eight automotive service areas. - Obtain employment in the automotive service industry.
+- Apply a basic foundation in theory, maintenance, diagnosis and repair of automotive systems. - Integrate and analyze online service data, written repair material and technical service bulletins to repair and service a vehicle. - Demonstrate proficiency in the use of specialized automotive service tools, electronic diagnostic equipment and basic hand tools. - Demonstrate ethical behavior, professionalism and the ability to work as a team.

-Option Entry Requirements:
+Entry Requirements:

 Students interested in automotive fields may enroll in this curriculum.
-Students must take College placement tests prior to or at the time of entry in order to receive correct course placement.
-If needed, students must complete developmental work in English and mathematics as part of their degree program.
+New students are normally required to take the College's placement test at their time of entry.
+Students who are identified as needing developmental course work must satisfactorily complete the appropriate English and mathematics courses as part of the certificate.

-To qualify for the A.A.S. degree in Automotive Service Technology, a student must complete a minimum of 62 credits as prescribed and attain a grade point average of 2.0 ("C" average).
+To qualify for the A.A.S. degree in Automotive Technology, a student must complete a minimum of 62 credits as prescribed and attain a grade point average of 2.0 ("C" average).

-Automotive Service Technology Option Course Sequence
+Automotive Technology Course Sequence

 Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
-First Semester AT 100 - Introduction to Automotive Technology 2 AT 111 - Automotive Steering and Suspension AT 100, which may be taken concurrently 4 AT 121 - Automotive Electricity and Electronics AT 100, which may be taken concurrently 3 AT 181 - Automotive Engine Mechanical Repair AT 100, which may be taken concurrently 4 ENGL 101 - English Composition I 3 ENGL 101
+First Semester AT 100 - Introduction to Automotive Technology 3 ENGL 101 - English Composition I 3 ENGL 101 CIS 103 - Applied Computer Technology 3 Tech Comp AT 121 - Automotive Electricity and Electronics AT 100, which may be taken concurrently 3 SOC 101 - Introduction to Sociology 3 Social Science Interpretive Studies American/Global Diversity Writing Intensive Second Semester